Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Good, big cock?"

 Daar chittered smugly.
 "The most *biggest!* But Geeyotun ain’t wrong, y’know.
-You’d be surprised how much that ain’t always a good thing…"
+You’d be surprised how much that ain’t always a good thing..."

 It took a while for everyone to get the joke.
 Berg eventually figured it out, sat back down and grumped ruefully, but what could he do?
 He was one of the youngest and smallest Given-Men at the Lodge.